tomer958/Play-Perfect-Test/README.md

 - **Refresh Frequency**: Hourly

 ### 4. `marketing_roas`
 - **Description**: This table calculates the Return on Ad Spend (ROAS) for different cohort periods (D7, D14, D30, D90) based on player revenue and marketing spend.
-It breaks down the data by `media_source`, `install_country`, and `install_date`, empowering the marketing team to optimize ad spend by revealing which campaigns and channels yield the highest ROAS over different time periods.
+It breaks down the data by `media_source`, `install_country`, and `install_date`, empowering the marketing team to optimize ad spend by revealing which campaigns and channels yield the highest ROAS over different periods.
 - **Refresh Frequency**: Daily

 ## Testing
-We use dbt's built-in testing framework.(schema.yml)
+Appears in schema.yml